-5.2 WBHF AM(OR)S technical parameters
+5.1.2 WBHF AM(OR)S technical characteristics

-WBHF AM(OR)S systems with wider channel bandwidths will utilize the existing allotments within the frequency range 2.8 to 18.05 MHz that are allotted for AM(OR)S, so no additional spectrum will need to be allocated.
+WBHF AM(OR)S systems with wider channel bandwidths will utilize the existing AM(OR)S allotments within the frequency range 3.025 to 18.030 MHz; therefore no additional spectrum will need to be allocated to accommodate WBHF AM(OR)S systems.
 New modulation waveforms consistent with the emission designators as defined in Appendix 26 (Rev.WRC-15) will be implemented.

-Except for channel bandwidths, modulation types, and the emission mask, wideband receiver and transmitter parameters are the same as those listed in Tables 3 through 6 for [legacy] AM(OR)S.
+Except for channel bandwidths, modulation types, and the emission mask, the wideband receiver and transmitter parameters are the same as those listed in Tables 3 through 6 for legacy AM(OR)S.

-The following emission mask, Table 7, specifications are based upon the 3 kHz channel bandwidth emission masks as show in Figure 1 above.
-The primary difference between the mask in Figure 1 and the mask in Figure 2, below, is the channel bandwidth.
-The Figure 2 mask supports channel bandwidths of up to 48 kHz(contiguous or non-contiguous) in 3 kHz increments.
+The following emission mask, Table 7, specifications are based upon the 3 kHz channel bandwidth emission masks as shown in Figure 1 above.
+The only difference between the mask in Figure 1 above and the mask in Figure 2, below, is the channel bandwidth.
+In Figure 2, the channel bandwidth can vary between 3 and 48 kHz.
+That is, the WBHF AM(OR)S mask supports channel bandwidths of up to 48 kHz(contiguous or non-contiguous) in 3 kHz increments.
 Adherence to this mask ensures non-interference with adjacent HF services.

 TABLE 7